tbnorth/leo4sqlite/README.md

 ### Import/export sqlite tables and insert, extract, view, or open 'blobs' using Leo.

  *Leo is a magnificent repository of python code which supports literate programming \
- in **numerous** languages, using outlines that contain external files, clones, and containing \
+ in **numerous** languages (using outlines that contain external files and clones) and sporting \
- a massive archive of plugins*
+ a massive archive of useful plugins.*

 **TODO**: (contributions welcome)